Tosin Jegede

 Tosin Jegede is a Nigerian singer.
 She was a child singing sensation in the 1980s.
 After releasing her first album in 1985: Children Arise at age five, she released two more albums: Leaders of Africa and Children of Africa in 1989 and 1992 respectively.

-She left the country to further her education and earned a degree in Business Decision and Analysis from the University of Bristol, London and worked briefly in the UK as a Pension Adviser.
+She left the country to further her education and earned a degree in Business Decision and Analysis from the University of Bristol and worked briefly in the UK as a Pension Adviser.
 She returned to Nigeria in 2008.